 Quality Excelitas Technologies is a ISO 9001:2015 certified manufacturer with established SPC and TQM.
-Excelitas Technologies is certified for it's Environmental Management System according to ISO 14001:2015 and for the Occupational Safety and Health Management System according to ISO 45001:2018.
+Excelitas Technologies is certified for it's Environmental Management System according to ISO 14001:2015 and for the Occupational Safety and Health Management System according to OHSAS 18001: 2007.
 All devices employing PCB assemblies are manufactured according IPC-A-610 class 2 guidelines.
 The infra-red detection product line is certified for ANSI/ESD S.20.20:2014.

-Moisture Sensitivity Level Moisture sensitivity level classification does not apply to TO-can products.
-Storage at high humidities should be avoided.
+Moisture Sensitivity Level This device has a moisture sensitivity level of 1 according to IPC/JEDEC J-STD-20E.
+However storage at high humidities should be avoided.